Jonita Lattimore: Touring career

-She performed in Dvořák's Stabat Mater at the Grant Park Music Festival in August 2006.
-In July 2006, she performed as part of a quartet with the Boston Landmarks Orchestra when they opened their summer series with a celebration of the 250th anniversary of Mozart's birth in their first performance at Hatch Memorial Shell, which is now their regular home.
-She performed in Dvořák's Stabat Mater at the Grant Park Music Festival in August 2006.
 During the 2006–07 season, she also performed a Christmas concert tour with the Orquestra Metropolitana de Lisboa, Beethoven's Symphony No. 9 with the Calgary Philharmonic, Verdi's Requiem with Helena Symphony and a program entitled "Dvorak & American Soul," presented by New York Festival of Song.
-Also that season, she returned to perform with the Houston Symphony on Heitor Villa-Lobos’ Three Songs from Floresta do Amazonas.
+Also that season, she returned to perform with the Houston Symphony on Heitor Villa-Lobos' Three Songs from Floresta do Amazonas.
 Lattimore performed in the 2007 King Day celebration by Chicago Sinfonietta.
-Another one of her 2006 performance at the Grant Park Music Festival, which was rescheduled to August 17 and 18, 2007.
 In February 2008, she returned to the New York Festival of Song for its 20th anniversary season at Carnegie Hall for the "Harry, Hoagy & Harold" performance.
 On January 28, 2008 she performed with the Oakland East Bay Symphony in Verdi's Requiem.
 She appearanced with the Louisiana Philharmonic under Carlos Miguel Prieto with Gershwin selections on May 9 and 10, 2008.
 Her 2008 performance at the Grant Park Music Festival was of Tchaikovsky's 6th and Karol Szymanowski's Stabat Mater on July 9 and 11.

 In 2008, Lattimore helped enable the Lyric Opera of Chicago overcome the strict all-black cast racial requirement of Gershwin's estate in a production of his 1935 opera Porgy and Bess in the role of Serena.
 Her performances of "Oh Doctor Jesus" and "My Man's Gone Now" were praised.
 It was the first time the Lyric Opera had performed Porgy and Bess since Warfield and Leontyne Price starred in it at the Civic Opera House in 1952.
 She has been featured by the Houston Symphony as recently as 2009.
 In June, she helped Chicago celebrate the centennial of Daniel Burnham's 1909 Plan of Chicago by performing a commissioned work by Michael Torke entitled Plans at the Grant Park Music Festival on June 19 and 20, 2009.
 Another one of her 2009 performances at the Grant Park Music Festival was with the Luna Negra Dance Theater.
 Other 2008-09 highlights included Gabriel Fauré's Requiem with Eugene Symphony and Verdi's Requiem with both the Virginia Symphony Orchestra and Colorado Symphony Orchestra.

 In September 2009, she performed with the Orquesta Sinfonica Nacional de Mexico.
-She was included in the annual Chicago Sinfonietta 2010 King Day tribute.
-She is scheduled to perform Sir Michael Tippett's A Child of Our Time on July 24 and 25, 2010 at the Grant Park Music Festival.